Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Add-AzureRmNetworkSecurityRuleConfig.md

     Set-AzureRmNetworkSecurityGroup
 ```

 The first command retrieves an Azure network security group named "nsg1" from resource group "rg1".
-The second command dds a network security rule named "rdp-rule" that allows traffic from internet on port 3389 to the retrieved network security group object.
+The second command adds a network security rule named "rdp-rule" that allows traffic from internet on port 3389 to the retrieved network security group object.
 Persists the modified Azure network security group.

 ## PARAMETERS